RossLabCSU/Genetics2022/Reproducibility/Human_Composition_Searches/README.md

 ### Instructions
 1. Download LCD-Composer.py from https://github.com/RossLabCSU/LCD-Composer, as well as all files in the Human_Composition_Searches directory.
-2. Extract proteome files from compressed file in the same location as LCD-Composer.py and other Python scripts.
+2. Extract all compressed files in the same location as LCD-Composer.py and other Python scripts.
 3. Navigate to appropriate folder via command line.
 4. Run the following commands in-sequence (NOTE: each run must be completed before issuing the next command):